HL7/hl7.github.io/_docs/04_ig_publisher-02-publishing-template.md

 toc: true
 ---
 ## Background

-Implementation guides require templates to build.
-When you build an ig implementation guide, one of the three parameters you provide is the id of the template to use.
-In general, the template ID generally points to one of [these templates][Link-GithubTemplatesDirectory].
+Implementation guides built by the IG publisher require templates to build.
+The IG Publisher starts by examining the parameters and locating the file ig.ini.
+The ig.ini provides two pieces of information to the publisher: the name of the IG resource to process, and the template to use.

-During publishing of your IG, when you define which template you want to use, you can specify a version.
-This version can be either one of the release versions, or current.
-It is important to understand the distinction between the two.
-**Current** is the latest mutable CI build.
-If you label the IG as current it grabs the latest package off of [build.fhir.org][Link-BuildFhirOrg].
-Otherwise, if you can specify one of the built versions in the [template directory][Link-GithubTemplatesDirectory].
-If you don’t specify a specific version, you will get the latest, immutable, published version.
+## Identifying templates

+Templates are identified by two pieces of information `{package-id}(#{version})`:

+* the package id for the template
+* the version of the package to use

+If no version for the package is provided, the default version is the latest release found on the package servers.
+The special version `current` means to use the version of the template found on the HL7 maintained ci-build.

+Templates are resolved using the normal package infrastructure, and can be released in any suitable way that other packages are released.
+However, most templates are released through the [templates directory][Link-GithubTemplatesDirectory].
+While packages don't need to released this way, if they are, a tool manages republishing packages whenever their dependencies change, and this is much easier for users than managing this manually.

 ## Moving Parts